 I am an expert in distilling information on weather and climate.
 My research team develops new capabilities from remote sensing data products to address basic and applied science questions.
-I have over 30 years of experience in data fusion and image analysis using multispectral satellite, radar, lidar and other meteorological observations.
+I have over 30 years of experience in data fusion and image analysis using multispectral satellite, radar, lidar, other meteorological observations, and numerical model output.
 A key tenet of our work is “adequacy for purpose” matching sensor data set characteristics with appropriate science questions and vice versa.
 Current research activities focus on shallow marine clouds and winter storms.

 I teach introductory atmospheric sciences for freshman meteorology majors and advanced courses in meteorological remote sensing, atmospheric convection, and the dynamics of mesoscale precipitation systems.

 I am a Fellow of the American Meteorological Society.
 I currently serve the atmospheric sciences community as an Editor for the American Meteorological Society Journal of Applied Meteorology and Climatology and as a member of the National Center for Atmospheric Research Earth Observing Laboratory Advisory Council.

 Our current research projects include: Delta Air Lines Meteorology Weather Prediction Model Verification, NASA–IMPACTS (Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms), NSF–Collaborative Research: Extensive Field Observations and Modeling to Understand Multi-band Precipitation Processes within Winter Storms, NSF–Collaborative Research: Mechanisms Governing Synoptic-scale, Rapid Cloud Dissipation in Subtropical Marine Low Clouds.
 For further information about my research areas and research group, please see http://environmentanalytics.com.
 Researcher ID: E-8808-2015, ORCID ID: 0000-0002-3222-053X